lamalice/lamalice/README.md

 #### My goal is to:

-- understand how to use Kotlin Coroutines
+- Use Kotlin Coroutines
-- understand what a Model-view-viewmodel (MVVM) is and implement it
+- Understand what a Model-view-viewmodel (MVVM) is and implement it
-- utilize Jetpack Compose
+- Utilize Jetpack Compose in a project
-- implement ARCore SDK (Augmented Reality SDK powered by Google)
+- Use Retrofit to make HTTP requests to a RESTful API

 #### Has implemented:
 - ViewBinding for all layouts